 Landlord Buildings Insurance

-For insurance there is more than just a cheap quote and we are sure that we can help you.
+When selecting landlord buildings insurance, a cheap policy is not always the best policy.
+There is more than just a cheap quote and we are sure that we can help you.
 No doubt you want a broker who can look after you if you have problems, who can assist you in the administration of your insurance policy and whose staff are experienced as well as being friendly and helpful.
 You need look no further.
 As a high-street broker, our staff speak with customers both by telephone and face to face and, being a relatively small, family run business, we place great store on valuing and looking after our clients.

 We are, of course, for insurance, authorised and regulated by the Financial Conduct Authority (registration number is 300694, if you want to examine our credentials) as are all the insurers with whom we place business.
 All these companies are based in the UK: we do not deal with companies based abroad (which may help your confidence) only with UK insurance companies and Lloyds.
 Some of our providers of cover are known as 'Underwriting Agencies'.
 This means that they have arranged specialist policies and market them to retail brokers.